 Local recruitment and training

-Beyond providing job opportunities for locals in the areas where we do business, BW has set up the BW Group Cadet program to develop our own in-house talent around the world.
+Beyond providing job opportunities for locals in the areas where we do business, BW has set up the BW Group Cadet Programme to develop our own in-house talent around the world.
 Having this talent pool ensures a steady supply of officers to all our managed vessels.
+Aligned with our commitment to develop local maritime experience, in certain countries, our Cadets selected from ratings and maritime academies are fully sponsored by BW to pursue their maritime university studies.
+Over the years, BW has developed 2,093 cadets from the Philippines, India, China, Nigeria, Russia, Romania and other countries.
+712 of them currently sail as BW Officers today.